-Soaring mountains, dune-covered deserts, glacial lakes, primeval forests, and red-rock canyons set the stage for memorable adventures in splendid national parks — “America’s best idea,” as filmmaker Ken Burns rightly described.
-You could spend years exploring the countless wonders of these cherished reserves, but if time is limited then focus your attention on the best of the best.
+Soaring mountains, dune-covered deserts, glacial lakes, primeval forests, and red-rock canyons set the stage for memorable adventures in splendid national parks — “America’s best idea,” as filmmaker Ken Burns rightly described it.
+You could spend years exploring the countless wonders of these cherished reserves, but if time is limited, then focus your attention on the best of the best.
 Below is our admittedly subjective list of the top 20 parks, presenting a wide variety of landscapes and locales.

 There’s a reason over five million people each year make the trip to the Grand Canyon.
 It’s simply one of the most spectacular sights on the planet.
 Whether peering over the edge or hiking down into it, this natural wonder lives up to the hype.
 The numbers are staggering: It was formed over six million years ago (and contains rocks nearly two billion years old), stretches for over 277 miles, and is 18 miles at its widest point.
 Wherever you roam, be sure to take your time: no other place quite compares.

 No need to pony up $28 million to fly into outer space.
-You’ll feel like you’ve left Planet Earth behind when you set foot amid the gurgling mud pools, boiling rainbow-colored springs, and thundering geysers of Yellowstone in northwestern Wyoming.
+You’ll feel like you’ve left planet Earth behind when you set foot amid the gurgling mud pools, boiling rainbow-colored springs, and thundering geysers of Yellowstone in northwestern Wyoming.
 Perched atop a massive supervolcano, the geology here is as spectacular as the wildlife.
 And in addition to grizzlies, bison, and wolves, this 3,500-square-mile national park contains fossil forests, colorful canyons, and one of the world’s largest alpine lakes.
 Ready to go?
 Check out our Yellowstone Park packing list.

 The crown jewel of Northern California’s impressive national parks, Yosemite is a glacier-carved valley of thundering waterfalls, chiseled peaks, and high-country meadows strewn with wildflowers — assuming of course you’re not here in winter when its icy expanse is a wintery wonderland.
 Adventure comes in many forms, including rock climbing, hiking, and camping under the stars in over 1,000 square miles of pristine wilderness.